knupel/ROMANESCO-Processing/DOC_31/A_Revision_31.md

 >change slider controller system management to create a group by theme, easyer to code for the future.
 >create group data item, light, filter, sound, camera, background
 >rebuild the gui system, not visible for the user, just for the coder !
+>rebuild the sound system, now the the beat threshold is setable, set the band and the level alart

 MINOR